ayshamukhtar/QuizAppP3/README.md

 # QuizAppP3
 >Our Quiz App includes Features like:

+- User signs up by creating a user name and password

+- When user logs in to their account it displays their score history.

 - User can pick how many questions you want

 - User can choose which category of questions they want